ImageDefinition

 createImage

-} from "jazz-browser-media-images";
+} from "jazz-tools/media";

 // Create an image from a file input async function function handleFileUpload(event: React.ChangeEvent<HTMLInputElement>): Promise<void>handleFileUpload(event: React.ChangeEvent<HTMLInputElement>event: export namespace ReactReact.interface React.ChangeEvent<T = Element>ChangeEvent<HTMLInputElement>) { const const file: File | undefinedfile = event: React.ChangeEvent<HTMLInputElement>event.React.ChangeEvent<HTMLInputElement>.target: EventTarget & HTMLInputElementtarget.HTMLInputElement.files: FileList | null